 - a dinner plate on which to stack the cooked crepes

-- Prep the Pan: Put a non-stick pan over medium heat.
+- Put a non-stick pan over medium heat.
 When a drop of water sizzles and jumps across the surface, it is ready.
 Turn the heat down just a tiny bit and lightly brush the pan with butter.
 Lightly brush the spatula, too.

 - Stir the batter.
 Pour the batter into a 1/4 cup measure and then into the middle of the pan.
 Resist the urge to scrape the measuring cup out with your finger.
 Grasp the pan by the handle and begin tilting it in a circular motion to spread the batter into a circle.
 It won't be perfect and that's okay.
 I can get the batter to go around the pan 3 times, ever increasing the size of my circle before it stops, resulting in a 6-7 inch crepe.

 - Let the crepe cook for about 1 1/2 minutes or until the top of the crepe looks dull and the edge browns.
 You can touch it with your finger to see if it's still wet or just about set.
 Now, gently work the spatula under the edge of the crepe by shimmying it and lift the edge.
 With the fingers of your other hand, gently grasp the crepe and lift it a little higher while sliding the spatula under the crepe further.
 Flip the crepe and let it cook for about 15-20 seconds more.